kasmianass/assignementweek4-cleaning-data/codebook.md

 Only all the variables estimated from mean and standard deviation in the tidy set were kept.

-mean(): Mean value
-std(): Standard deviation

 The data were averaged based on subject and activity group.
 Subject column is numbered sequentially from 1 to 30.
-Activity column has 6 types as listed below.
+Activity column has 6 types as listed below:

 WALKING
 WALKING_UPSTAIRS